learn-co-students/swift-protocols-readme-swift-intro-000/README.md

 ## Learning Objectives

-* Create a protocol and explain its relationship ro classes
+* Create a protocol and explain its relationship to classes
 * Use functions in protocols

 ## Classes